 And then she walked out of the bedroom sniffing her blanket like the loved up, ball of cuteness I was just doting on.

-In that moment I thought – how fucking beautiful it is that this tiny human just accepted AND received a compliment without feeling like she had to compliment me in return or negate what I said.
+At that moment I thought – how fucking beautiful it is that this tiny human just accepted AND received a compliment without feeling like she had to compliment me in return or negate what I said.

 What if (even if some resistance bubbled up inside us) we said, “thank you” and left it at accepting?